 Recently TMZ broke the news that Zak Bagans, host of the of premium cable “reality” show Ghost Adventures, is in a “tug of war” over the Ted Bundy “murder kit,” as well as a large archive of Bundy related material, including case files, trial papers, audiotape interrogations, photographs, and even physical evidence, such as samples of victim Melissa Smith’s pubic hair taken from her autopsy.
-Bagans publicly stated that his plan was to put them in his “Haunted Museum,” a tourist attraction in Las Vegas full of “murderbilia” and other “haunted” artifacts.
+Bagans has put them in his “Haunted Museum,” a tourist attraction in Las Vegas full of “murderbilia” and other “haunted” artifacts.

 I won’t mince words: I think Bagans is a charlatan with no respect for victims, and even less respect for an accurate historical record.
 Bagans doesn’t know the case history at all.
-This fact is extremely obvious when watching the “Bundy ritual house” episode of his ludicrous TV show.
-The ridiculous antics of this overgrown teenager as he dramatically accuses a random abandoned house in Utah of being the “Debra Kent murder site” and “portal to hell” where Bundy performed “Devil rituals” is nauseating.
+This fact is extremely obvious when watching the “Bundy ritual house” episode of his TV show.
+In the episode, he dramatically accuses a random abandoned house in Utah of being the “Debra Kent murder site” and “portal to hell” where Bundy performed “Devil rituals.”
+That’s absolute hogwash.

 But I’m getting ahead of myself.
 For the Bundy uninitiated, what’s now referred to as the “murder kit” is a duffel bag, confiscated as evidence in the wee hours of the morning of August 15, 1975, the night of Bundy’s first arrest.
 After being pulled over for evading police and suspicious behavior, Officer Bob Haywood noticed a brown duffel bag on the passenger side floor, where the seat should have been.
 Hayward also noticed the seat was actually sitting in the back of the car, as it had been removed.
 Bundy himself was dressed head to toe in black clothing.
 Something didn’t seem right.
 Hayward asked permission to search the vehicle, and Bundy casually replied “sure, go ahead.”
 Upon closer inspection, Officer Haywood was alarmed at what the bag contained: a crowbar, an ice pick, strips of cloth, rope, a flashlight, a ski mask, a homemade pantyhose mask with eye holes, gloves, wire, handcuffs, and a box of Glad brand trash bags.
 Bundy was promptly arrested for possession of “burglary tools” that night, setting off a chain of events that would eventually reveal the terrible true purpose of this kit.